 Breast-feeding: This medication may pass into breast milk.
-If you are a breast-feeding mother and are taking olsalazine, it may affect your baby.
+If you are breast-feeding and are taking olsalazine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?

 There may be an interaction between olsalazine and any of the following: